shmlktz/custom_keys/README.md

 # Custom Keys

 ## A project to improve workflows
-This application is a workstation creator.
-It operates by deploying multiple items (could be any number of applications, webpages, or both) from a single click of a button.
+This application is a workstation creator & operates by deploying multiple items (could be any number of applications, webpages, or both) from a single click of a button.
 These multiple items grouped together are called a workstation.

 ## Organization of the application